 A salesperson may find prospecting difficult because it is difficult to accept failure.
 In addition, a person who is desperate to sell is rarely empathetic.
 The customer relationship can be stressful for them, especially if the negotiation is difficult.
 To avoid hiring the wrong candidate during your outbound recruiting, consider assessing the five traits you consider necessary.
 Avoid people who are satisfied with themselves, they don’t think about moving forward, which is detrimental to their personal development.
 The lack of enthusiasm and assertiveness of some prospectors can drive customers away.
 If they are inconsistent, you may lose money, as prospecting requires perseverance.
 Also consider whether they are able to organise their time and activities effectively.

-The main difference between selling and prospecting lies in their respective objectives.
+So we saw the next sales prospecting steps: prospecting vs selling.
+As you understood, the main difference between selling and prospecting lies in their respective objectives.
 Prospecting means making a product or service known with the aim of arousing the interest of potential customers.
 Selling means exchanging a good or service for money.
 These two practices are complementary, because you cannot sell without potential customers.
 Therefore, when recruiting, the profile of the ideal sales prospector must be well defined.